 How to Make a Disaster Plan For Your Jewelry Business

-Hurricanes are just the tip of the iceberg, too.
-Floods, wildfires, tornadoes, and damage from wind, hail, and lightning as a result of thunderstorms can wreak havoc on homes and businesses.
+Hurricanes are just the tip of the iceberg, for some.
+Floods, wildfires, tornadoes, and damage from wind, hail, and lightning because of thunderstorms can wreak havoc on homes and businesses.

-Because an estimated 25% of small businesses do not reopen after a major disaster, every jeweler needs to know how to make a disaster plan.
+According to the U.S. Small Business Administration, an estimated 25% of small businesses do not reopen after a major disaster.
+Preparation is critical and every jeweler needs to know how to make a disaster plan.

 1. Identify equipment to have on-hand that will protect your property and inventory